 Highlights of Orders & Restrictions:

-- The orders for all of BC will remain in effect until February 5th at midnight.
+- The orders for all of BC will remain in effect until further notice.
 The orders are focused very directly on reducing social gatherings, high-risk transmission activities and functions.
 These orders - and the response to COVID-19 - are being directed by the Province and any questions you have about the rules, status of COVID, etc. should be directed to the Province at 1-888-COVID19.

 - Exception for Drive-Through and Drive-In events.
 This includes drive through; drive in to drop off and leave events (such as toy drive); and drive in to stay events, provided there are a maximum of 50 cars and people attending in your car include only your household.
 Sites must have a defined entrance and exit, and all people must stay in cars.
 Organizers must obey strict physical distancing.